• (1) Home

 EDUCATION

-• Cuba has very low illiteracy.
+• Cuba has nearly 100% literacy.
 In fact, most Cubans are highly educated and many even speak several languages.
 Cubans have free education from kindergarten up to graduate school.
-Havana University is a world renowned college where students from around the world also come to study.
+Havana University is a world renowned college where even students from around the world come to become doctors, nurses, engineers, artists, etc.

 POVERTY

-• There is no poverty in Cuba.
-Yes, there is an extreme lack of products and materials in Cuba because of the 65 year US embargo, but no poverty as we define it.
+• There is no poverty in Cuba as we know it in the West.
+Yes, there is an extreme lack of products and materials in Cuba because of the 65 year long US embargo, but no poverty as we define it.
 Every Cuban gets a food card, a home, a job, full healthcare, public transportation and free education.
 For Cuba, think "product not poverty."
+But as a tourist, you will not experience the same shortages of products as the general population, mainly because Cuba takes very good care of their visitors.

 HEALTHCARE

 • Cuba has one of the best healthcare systems in the world, which is free for all Cubans.
 Even Cubans living abroad receive free healthcare in Cuba as long as they return to Cuba every 2 years for 2+ weeks.
 For the last 50 years, Cuba has flown its world class doctors and nurses into natural disaster areas and war zones around the world to help victims at no cost.
-After hurricane Katrina, Cuba immediately put 40 doctors and nurses on a plane and sent them toward New Orleans, but George Bush did not allow them to land and sent them back to Cuba.
+As a tourist, if you happen to catch a bug, Cuban medical clinics will provide you with 1st class care at no charge.
+I ate too many bananas one time in Cuba and got really sick.
+Even in the small town I was in, the medical clinic did a battery of tests on me, gave me anti-biotics, and even a shot of vitamins in my behind.
+All for free.

 TOURISM

 • Cubans treat their tourists as beloved guests, especially Americans.
 Cubans know their history well, and they really appreciate how America rescued them from the cruel Spanish conquistadors.
 They learn about the Spanish-American War in school, and appreciate that we freed them from slavery.
+More importantly, the Cuban government teaches its people that tourists are not responsible for their lack of products from the embargo.
 You will feel very welcomed in Cuba.

 FREEDOM

 • There is much freedom in Cuba.
 The only real political restriction on Cubans is against organizing a counter revolution.
 Other than that, Cubans have tremendous freedom.
 Conversations in Cuba are open and vibrant, as long as you don't try to organize a revolt.
 Cuba also has fully democratic local elections, and a national election system similar to European parliamentary systems.
-Again, the only candidates they don't allow are counter revolutionaries who want to undo their socialist system of government, which 99% of Cubans support.
+Again, the only candidates they don't allow are counter revolutionaries who want to undo their socialist system of universal housing, healthcare, education, etc. - which 99% of Cubans support.

 FREE ENTERPRISE

-• There is free enterprise and religious freedom in Cuba.
-There are lots of mom-and-pop businesses in Cuba like restaurants, hotels, taxis, shuttles, ice cream parlors, hair salons, nail shops, book stores, contractors, lawyers, music bands, etc. These businesses are privately owned and simply pay taxes.
+• There is free enterprise all across Cuba.
+There are thousands of mom-and-pop private businesses in Cuba like restaurants, hotels, taxis, shuttles, ice cream parlors, hair & nail salons, book stores, contractors, lawyers, music bands, artists, etc. These micro-businesses are privately owned and simply pay taxes.
 What's wonderfully unique about Cuba is how there are no chain stores or restaurants anywhere.
 No giant corporate ads on the streets or on TV.
 No malls or superstores.
 Just lots of cute little businesses.

 RELIGION